top of page

 • Temperature Changes

-Poor workmanship or low-quality materials can lead to issues such as leaking, cracking, mould, and premature deterioration.
+Poor workmanship or low-quality materials can lead to issues such as leaking, cracking, mould growth, damaged cabinetry, and premature deterioration.

-Quality workmanship and durable materials generally perform better over time and often save homeowners money in the long run.
+Quality workmanship and durable materials generally perform better over time and can reduce the likelihood of costly repairs later.

 Mistake 4: Poor Layout Planning

-A bathroom can look beautiful in photos but still feel awkward to use if the layout hasn’t been planned properly.
+A bathroom can look beautiful in photographs but still feel awkward to use if the layout has not been planned properly.

 Poor layout planning can lead to problems such as: